top of page

 MISSION

+The lab studies gene and epigenomic (and translatome + metabolome related) regulatory processes that contribute to both normal physiology and disease pathology.
 This includes the regulation of host defense mechanisms (related to antiviral, inflammatory, and anti-tumour responses), chromatin state changes underlying cellular senescence and ageing, and regulatory mechanisms underlying immune & inflammatory diseases, metabolic diseases and carcinogenesis.

 UPCOMING TALKS